scdekov/markdown-cv/index.md

 ## Emphasis
 Curious and open-minded individual, passionate about forming mental models for complex problems and writing software that solves them.
-Experienced in designing APIs, writing quality tests, working on Data heavy applications and doing complex refactorings.
+Experienced in designing APIs, writing quality tests, working on data heavy applications and doing complex refactorings.

 ### Strengths
-Critical and analytical thinking, Openness and enthusiasm
+Critical and analytical thinking, openness and enthusiasm

 ### Technologies